Sure, it’s bad. But even working within this structure, some tweaks could have salvaged something.

 Despatching Annakin to Naboo should be Windu’s way of getting the unstable, violent youth out of the picture for a while, somewhere where he can’t cause any trouble or hurt anyone.

-Windu’s emnity would, in turn, give Palpatine a more obvious tool to work with in his project to turn Annakin from the Jedi – and give Annakin a little nudge towards their final confrontation in episode 3.
+Windu’s emnity would, in turn, give Palpatine a more obvious tool to work with in his project to turn Annakin from the Jedi – and give Annakin a little nudge towards his final confrontation with Mace in episode 3.

 2. Make your romantic leads begin by disliking each other